mu-ni/memo/bq/14principles.md

-      Last quarter, planed to attract at least 100 developers to use our system A - But, many internal projects need to be supported, higher priority don't have enough energy to promote and operate our product R - it is a pity, we didn't achieve it, hope do it later
+      Last quarter, planed to attract at least 100 developers to use our system A - But, many internal projects need to be supported, higher priority don't have enough energy to promote and operate our product projects we need to supported are more than our expection R - it is a pity, we didn't achieve it, hope do it later

 - Give me an example of a time when you showed initiative.